Battle of Toulouse (721): Battle

+After conquering the Visigothic kingdom, the Umayyads, led by the governor of Al-Andalus Al-Samh ibn Malik al-Khawlani, assembled an army to cross the Pyrenees and conquer Septimania and Aquitaine.
+Begun in 719, the campaign was initially successful with the capture of Narbonne.

 Al-Samh ibn Malik al-Khawlani, the Umayyad wāli (governor-general) of al-Andalus, built up an army of Arabs and Berbers from Umayyad territories in order to conquer Aquitaine, a large duchy in the southwest of modern-day France, formally under Frankish sovereignty, but in practice almost independent in the hands of the Duke of Aquitaine.
 British archaeologist Ian Meadows states that al-Samh's aim was to take the Garonne River valley, capture the city of Toulouse, and open up a vast territory stretching all the way to the Atlantic Sea and back south through Muslim-ruled Iberia to the Mediterranean Sea and North Africa.

 Al-Samh's army included siege engines, infantry, a few horsemen and a number of mercenaries, as well as Basque slingers.
 He besieged the city of Toulouse, then Aquitaine's most important city.
 Duke Odo the Great, otherwise known as Eudes, was not in the city when it was besieged, having left to find help.
-He asked assistance from the Carolingian king Charles Martel, who in turn preferred to wait and see rather than help his southern rival.
+He asked assistance from the Merovingian Maire du Palais Charles Martel, but the Austrasians were engaged with in a war against the Saxons, and remained deaf to his appeals, who in turn preferred to wait and see rather than help his southern rival.